nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-finance.md

 Claims 18-month payback based on call deflection and churn reduction.
 You need to prepare questions for the finance review meeting.

+Language: Critical, thorough.
+Challenge assumptions without being dismissive.

+Examples: Structure as:
+- Assumptions to test
+- Questions to ask
+- Weaknesses identified
+- Information gaps
+- Recommendation

+Audience: Me—preparing to challenge this case in a finance review.

 Request:
 1. What assumptions should be stress-tested?
 2. What questions will a sceptical CFO ask?